GClark89/Titanic/readme.md

 4. Threshold Optimization

 - Instead of using the default 0.5 cutoff, we find the best threshold that gives the highest F1 Score or AUC for more reliable predictions.
-5. Hyperparameter Tuning
+6. Hyperparameter Tuning
 - For the best model (Gradient Boosting), we use Grid Search to find the ideal settings like:
     - Number of trees (n_estimators)
     - Learning rate
     - Tree depth
       - And more...
-6. Final Prediction
+7. Final Prediction using test data

 After selecting and tuning the best model, we use it to make predictions on the test data.